 The solution to the “save additional coding and develop testing workload appears with the multi-functional low-code platform: what amounts to a drag-and-drop IDE (integrated development environment).
 It adds up to a WYSIWYG (what you see is what you get) code editor, what now is known as a drag-and-drop interface.
-This low-code platform can define UIs, workflows and data models.
+This type of application platform can define UIs, workflows and data models.
 It’s like a powerful ORM library that connects and automatically manages back-end data models, storage, and retrieval of data.
 And it manages the application lifecycle with automated tools that build, debug, deploy, and maintain apps; from test to production.

 Digital Innovation is paved with fewer lines of code

-By using low-code, applications can be delivered faster with visual IDEs and less hand coding.
+By using low-code software, applications can be delivered faster with visual IDEs and less hand coding.
 This translates to lower cost for the enterprise and more free time for developers to work on what’s most important: improving the front-end experience to meet the rising demands of consumers desiring a better user experience.
 Since the quality of the UX drives mass adoption of applications and increases the bottom line for companies, this is a no brainer.